javimangal/preoperative-atelectasis/README.md

 This project is licensed under the terms of the [MIT License](/LICENSE).

-This project structure template repository is adapted from the [Good Enough Project](https://github.com/bvreede/good-enough-project) Cookiecutter template by Barbara Vreede (2019).
+This project structure repository is adapted from the [Utrecht University simple R project template](https://github.com/UtrechtUniversity/simple-r-project), which builds upon the [Good Enough Project](https://github.com/bvreede/good-enough-project) Cookiecutter template by Barbara Vreede (2019).